justicedemocrats/new-site/src/pages/landing/index.md

     moreButtonText: See our 2018 Slate
     moreButtonUrl: /candidates
     subheader: >-
-      We need a caucus of mission- driven members of Congress who vote together and help build the movement.
+      We need a caucus of mission-driven members of Congress who vote together and help build the movement.
   - alignment: left
     bannerButtonText: Join Us